microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Save `launch.json`, select **Python: runserver.py** as the debug target, and start debugging (`kb(workbench.action.debug.start)`) and open a browser to the debug URL (shown in the output window) to see that the refactored app is working properly.
 Stop the app when you're done.

-## Use a templates to render a page
+## Use a template to render a page

 The app you've created so far in this tutorial contains embedded HTML directly within Python code.
 Developers typically separate HTML markup from the code-generated data that gets inserted into that markup. *Templates* are a common approach to achieve this separation.